phucbm/typescript-webpack-boilerplate/README.md

-#  JavaScript x Webpack (Library Boilerplate)
+# TypeScript x Webpack (Library Boilerplate)

 A starter pack to develop your JS library with:

-- ⚙️ ES6 module
+- ⚙️ TypeScript
 - ⚙️ Webpack with HRM ready
 - ⚙️ SCSS
 - ⚙️ Separated dev and public server